 RIT's student compensation policy has been developed with the following objectives in mind: equity among students performing comparable tasks, recognition for exceptional student employee performance, concern that student rates not impinge upon those of regular, full-time employees and ease and consistency in administrative maintenance.

-Each job is classified according to the On-Campus Job Classification section above.
-The classification level of a job determines its wage rate.
+All Level 4 jobs pay NYS minimum wage.
 A new job is always paid at the base rate of its level, with the exception of Level 5 positions.

 Prior to the start of the student's employment, the supervisor should discuss the following items with the student: